-- e.
+f.
 Encourage vessels enrolled in RBRA's Safe & Seaworthy Program, and other eligible vessels to relocate from the EPZ to the new RBRA moorings.
-(See Vessel Enforcement) - f.
-Other than RBRA moorings, allow only standard removable marine equipment to be utilized as ground tackle for vessels anchoring in the anchoring zone (i.e. no individual mooring placement) - 2.
-Collaborate with partners to seek grant funding for preparation and implementation of a 10-year Adaptive Restoration Management Plan (ARMP) for eelgrass habitat. - a.
-Be on active watch for grant opportunities for which preparation and implementation of an ARMP may be eligible for funding. - b.
-Collaborate with organizations and agencies with shared interests in eelgrass protection and growth to support and submit grant applications to prepare and implement an ARMP. - c.
-Identify local, regional, state, and/or federal resources to supply any needed funding support for preparing and implementing an ARMP. - d.
-Secure research study data on restoration scenarios to inform the ARMP, with scenarios including passive (no intervention) restoration of scour pits; restoring the bay bottom grade of scour pits by adding clean dredged sediment without planting eelgrass; planting eelgrass in scour pits without first restoring the bay bottom grade of scour pits; and planting in scour pits after restoring the bay bottom grad of scour pits by adding clean dredged sediment. - e.
-Upon securing funding, prepare, adopt, and implement an ARMP for eelgrass restoration that will be consistent with the San Francisco Bay Plan & the Richardson's Bay Special Area Plan, that will incorporate the best available science on eelgrass habitat restoration and the California Eelgrass Management Plan (CEMP), and outcomes from restoration study scenarios.
-Complete ARMP development and begin implementation by December 15, 2023. - 3.
-Collaborate with partners to monitor/survey eelgrass and wildlife resources (e.g., waterbirds) to evaluate effectiveness of restoration and protection efforts, followed by updates/changes to plans as needed to meet habitat and wildlife goals. - a.
-With the support of 2021 grant funding from the Ocean Protection Council (OPC), conduct baseline and seasonal UAV (drone) waterbird monitoring, perform an aerial eelgrass survey to document changes to anchor scour, and conduct an eelgrass bathymetric survey. - b.
-Obtain available data and information from organizations, agencies and others performing bay habitat, wildlife and related resource monitoring and survey work. - c.
-Pending availability of funding, conduct monitoring and surveying of eelgrass habitat pursuant to the EPMP; consider revising the boundaries of the EPZ if warranted by monitoring and surveying. - d.
-Incorporate findings from monitoring and surveying into the Adaptive Restoration Management Plan, through amendments as warranted. - e.
-After RBRA placement of moorings in the anchoring zone, monitor them to evaluate their effectiveness at protecting subtidal resources and securing vessels

-Resource Needs Identified To Date:
+(See Vessel Enforcement).

+g.
+Other than RBRA moorings, allow only standard removable marine equipment to be utilized as ground tackle for vessels anchoring in the anchoring zone (i.e. no individual mooring placement).

+2. Collaborate with partners to seek grant funding for preparation and implementation of a 10-year Restoration and Adaptive Management Plan (RAMP) for eelgrass habitat.

+a.
+Be on active watch for grant opportunities for which preparation and implementation of a RAMP may be eligible for funding.

+b.
+Collaborate with organizations and agencies with shared interests in eelgrass protection and growth to support and submit grant applications to prepare and implement an RAMP.c.
+Identify local, regional, state, and/or federal resources to supply any needed funding support for preparing and implementing a RAMP.

+d.
+Secure research study data on restoration scenarios to inform the RAMP, with scenarios including passive (no intervention) restoration of scour pits; restoring the bay bottom grade of scour pits by adding clean dredged sediment without planting eelgrass; planting eelgrass in scour pits without first restoring the bay bottom grade of scour pits; and planting in scour pits after restoring the bay bottom grad of scour pits by adding clean dredged.

+e.
+Prepare, adopt, and implement a RAMP for eelgrass restoration that will be consistent with the San Francisco Bay Plan & the Richardson Bay Special Area Plan, that will incorporate the best available science on eelgrass habitat restoration and the California Eelgrass Management Plan (CEMP), and outcomes from restoration study scenarios.
+Complete RAMP development and begin implementation by December 15, 2023.

+3. Collaborate with partners to monitor/survey eelgrass and wildlife resources (e.g., waterbirds) to evaluate effectiveness of restoration and protection efforts, followed by updates/changes to plans as needed to meet habitat and wildlife goals.

+a.
+With the support of 2021 grant funding from the Ocean Protection Council (OPC), conduct baseline and seasonal UAV (drone) waterbird monitoring, perform an aerial eelgrass survey to document changes to anchor scour, and conduct an eelgrass bathymetric survey.

+b.
+Obtain available data and information from organizations, agencies and others performing bay habitat, wildlife and related resource monitoring and survey work.

+c.
+Pending availability of funding, conduct monitoring and surveying of eelgrass habitat pursuant to the EPMP; consider revising the boundaries of the EPZ if warranted by monitoring and surveying.

+d.
+Incorporate findings from monitoring and surveying into the Restoration and Adapti e Management Plan, through amendments as warranted.

+e.
+After RBRA placement of moorings in the anchoring zone, monitor them to evaluate their effectiveness at protecting subtidal resources and securing vessels.

+RBRA RESOURCES NEEDED - PRELIMINARY OUTLINE:

-- Legal counsel to update ordinances - Staff time to update federal regulations/mapping - Continued use of the 2021 Proposition 68 Coastal Resilience Grant from the Ocean Protection Council to support implementation of the EPMP exclusive of water quality monitoring and installation of signage. - Install approximately 15 to 20 moorings: Est. \$ \$225,000 + staff time - Prepare the Adaptive Restoration Management Plan (ARMP): Est. ~\$100,000 - Implement the ARMP, including monitoring, surveying, research, and revisions: Est. ~\$8,000,000 - Staff and/or consultant time to manage preparation, implementation, monitoring, and adaptation of the ARMP and related initiatives
+- Legal counsel to update ordinances - Staff time to update federal regulations/mapping - Continued use of the 2021 Proposition 68 Coastal Resilience Grant from the Ocean Protection Council to support implementation of the EPMP exclusive of water quality monitoring and installation of signage - For installation of up to 15 temporary moorings : Est. \$ \$225,000 + staff time - Grants and other funds to: - Prepare the Restoration and Adaptive Management Plan (RAMP): Est. ~\$100,000 \$200,000

+Implement the RAMP, including monitoring, surveying, research, and revisions: Est. ~\$4,500,000 to \$8,000,000

+• Staff and/or consultant time to manage preparation, implementation, monitoring, and adaptation of the RAMP and related initiatives

-Transition Plan 2.0 - Safe Housing
+TRANSITION PLAN 2.0 - SAFE HOUSING